vadagama/sever_crew/README.md

 * **TR-2:** Itâ€™s could be quite hard to implement new functionality into FFood mobile and web applications
 * **TR-3:** With an increase in the number of users, Community Admin will not be enough to track banned content.
 * **TR-4:** Attackers can hack our system and steal sensitive data (see [Security](#security)).

+### Supporting constant change <a name="evolutionary"></a>

+Everything changes eventually and some things may change by taking the initiative as an organization, other things will have to change involuntarily.
+There are two kinds of change Farmacy Family will have to deal with:
+* **Business-driven change:** This covers new revenue models, competitors, new channels, changing customer needs, market regulation and product innovation, discovered by Product Owner or Analytics.
+These change the business requirements and use cases you are addressing with your architecture.
+* **Ecosystem change:** Some changes in programming languages, libraries, framework tools and operating environments change.

+We tried to follow several common characteristics of evolutionary architectures in our solution to :
+* **Modularity and Coupling:** We tried to separate components of our system along well defined boundaries to make a non-breaking change.
+Of course we could decompose for example Social Network Module much deeper, but this is a Trade Off.
+The overall cost of development and support will be much higher.
+Maybe it could be reasonable on the next steps of this project.
+* **Organized Around Business Capabilities:** Farmacy Family architecture features modularity at the domain architecture level.
+* **API:** By using API layer for interacting with the applications, various data and functionality can be easily accessed by UIs (see [API Gateway pattern](https://microservices.io/patterns/apigateway.html)).
+By using a unified message broker (Kafka event streaming platform) various data and functionality can be easily accessed by various services in different subdomains.
+* **Cloud:** by using Amazon PaaS and SaaS solutions Farmacy Family architecture can take full advantage from typical cloud benefits like scalability, resilience and high-availability (see [ADR-10](adrs/ADR-10:%20Cloud%20provider.md) and [Deployment](#deployment)).
+* **Experimentation:** Operationally inexpensive trivial change to applications allows common Continuous Delivery practices like A/B testing, Canary Releases, and others (especially for our Data Analysis Modules and Web and Mobile Apps development).
+* **Monitoring and tracing tools:** we could track important characteristics of a system using these tools.
+Examples include levels of uptime, throughput, availability and security needed (see [ADR-7](adrs/ADR-7:%20Observability.md) Observability).

+To avoid some risks of system hacking or data theft we suggest to maintains security with the following solutions:

 ### Security <a name="security"></a>